mplough/mplough.github.io/_posts/2020-07-25-digital-piano-midi-with-logic-pro.md

 Setting this up is annoyingly involved, and isn't possible when using the external instrument plugin.
-Allowing transformation of received MIDI data is the whole point of the external instrument plugin, so this isn't really a limitation.
+Allowing transformation of received MIDI data is the whole point of the external instrument plugin though, so this isn't really a limitation.

 Steps: